thkim91/Drone-GUI-Database-Construction/README.md

   * Priority: 10

 * Title: Login/out
-  * Description: As a user, I should be able to log in to be able to access the system, so that I can activate/deactivate the drone.
+  * Description: As a user, I should be able to log in/out to be able to access the system, so that I can activate/deactivate the drone.
   * Completion time: 2 weeks
   * Priority: 10